Wirral Railway: Wirral Railway Company Limited

-Also authorised on 14 August 1884 was a separate company, the Wirral Railway Company Limited.
-This new company was authorised to purchase the previous Wirral Railway company as well as the Seacombe, Hoylake and Deeside Railway.
+Also authorised on 14 August 1884, by the Wirral Railway Act 1884 (47 & 48 Vict. c. ccliii) was a separate company, the Wirral Railway Company Limited.
+This new company was authorised to purchase the previous Wirral Railway Company as well as the Seacombe, Hoylake and Deeside Railway.
 Having acquired those companies, the WRC Ltd kept them in existence for the time being.
 In substitution for the cancelled Woodchurch line, the earlier Wirral Railway company had obtained powers to extend from near Wallasey Bridge Road to Birkenhead Park, joining the Mersey Railway there; there was to be an intermediate station at Birkenhead Docks.
 The Docks station was now constructed by the SH&DR and, with a short section of connecting line, opened on 2 January 1888, when Wallasey Bridge Road station was closed.
 The (original) Wirral Railway constructed the extension to Birkenhead Park, and that opened on the same day.
 The Mersey Railway had extended its own line to meet the Wirral at Birkenhead Park, and that extension too opened on 2 January 1888.

 By this time, the train service had been increased to 22 each way on weekdays, 8 on Sundays.
 For a period, convenient changes of trains were provided at Birkenhead Park, but through trains were run from 1 May 1890.
 The Wirral engines did not have the power to climb the gradient in the Mersey Tunnel, nor condensing equipment, so the trains changed engines at Birkenhead Park.
 The through trains continued until 30 June 1894, when disagreements between the Wirral and Mersey companies led to a suspension of co-operation.